 If you’re a DIY kind of person, try this site’s Easy Homemade Seitan recipe.
 See our Guide to Seitan featuring lots more hearty seitan recipes.

-Substitutions: Feel free to substitute other vegetables for the ones listed here — cauliflower for broccoli, green beans or snap peas for snow peas, for example.
-You can substitute plant-based beefy protein strips or tofu for the seitan.
+- For the vegetables: Feel free to substitute other vegetables for the ones listed here — cauliflower for broccoli, green beans or snap peas for snow peas, for example.

 If you’d like to use tofu, blot well, cut into dice, and stir-fry until golden and starting to turn crispy before starting the rest of the dish.
 Remove and set aside, then proceed with the recipe.
 Add the tofu back in in step 3.

-Complete the meal: This could be a meal in itself, but I always like something fresh and raw on the side.
+This could be a meal in itself, but I always like something fresh and raw on the side.
 A platter of tomatoes, cucumbers, bell peppers, and radishes (the ordinary type, or watermelon radish or daikon) would do nicely.
-To make the meal extra-special, add vegetable spring rolls, which you may find in your supermarket or natural foods freezer section.

 Buddha's Delight